 You’ve all heard of the saying that the Shoemaker’s daughter not having any shoes, right?
 Well that’s me.
 Yes you all see wonderful styled pictures but in reality I work so hard most of the time in other people’s houses that by the time I get home I am too exhausted to tackle most of my home decor dilemmas.
 So this past year I started to focus on making my home a welcoming comfortable and stress free place by focusing on one room at a time.

 Let’s start by saying that we use this room for everything.
 Our home’s layout is perfect for entertaining so we host Christmas Eve each year.
 This big room holds my entire family of 45+ for gift exchanging, dining overflow from the kitchen and our annual family portrait and photo booth.
 I NEED THIS ROOM TO DO A LOT!
 We turned to my friends at Raymour & Flanigan for comfortable, stylish, worry-free furnishings that could handle the whole festive crew.
 I chose two slipcovered sofas, a stylish tailored gray nailhead trimmed upholstered bench and 2 sleek Alana Coffee Tables that anchor the whole space and adds a rustic charm without being country.
-The room was starting to shape up!
+Our Christmas living room was starting to shape up!

 2. Bring Out the Sentimental Decor